-Can You Bring Cologne and Perfume on a Plane?
+Can You Bring Bottles of Cologne or Perfume on a Plane?

 Having said that, using too much perfume before your flight or during the flight is highly unadvisable.
-Although it’s not illegal, it can cause irritation and annoyance to people who are sitting next to you, especially if they have allergies.
-So our advice would be to use only a little amount of ‘not-too-powerful’ perfume, to avoid annoying other passengers.
+Although it’s not illegal, it can cause irritation and annoyance to people who are sitting next to you, especially if they have allergies or asthma.
+Our advice is to use only a little amount of subtly-scented perfume to avoid annoying other passengers.

 How Much Perfume Can You Take on a Plane?